julienvollering/DSMdepth/ms/ms.md

 For spatially clustered training data, this approach strikes a balance between the risk of optimistic metrics from random cross-validation and the risk of pessimistic metrics from other forms of spatial cross-validation [@wadouxSpatialCrossvalidationNot2021].
 We implemented the kNNDM with the *CAST* R package [v1.0, @meyerCASTPackageTraining2024], setting prediction locations to all AR5 mire cells in the study area, and choosing a number of folds (5--20) that produced the best match between the two NND distributions.
 From the cross-validation we quantified mean absolute error (error magnitude, original scale), R^2^ (explained variation, standardized scale), and Lin's concordance correlation coefficient (error magnitude and explained variation, standardized scale).
+We formally assessed the effect of predictor configuration on performance metrics using mixed-effects models to account for the cross-validation fold structure, and testing pairwise differences between configurations.

 DSM products have much more value when their predictions are accompanied by uncertainty estimates, and all DSM should strive to assess uncertainty [@arrouaysImpressionsDigitalSoil2020; @wadouxMachineLearningDigital2020] and evaluate uncertainty estimates [@heuvelinkSpatialStatisticsSoil2022].
 Therefore, we produced prediction intervals with quantile regression forests [@meinshausenQuantileRegressionForests2006], and used the same spatial cross-validation to evaluate the prediction interval coverage probability [@shresthaMachineLearningApproaches2006].